 MicroProfiler

-The MicroProfiler is an optimization tool available in Roblox Studio and the Roblox Client that provides detailed timing information for Task Scheduler processes called Tags.
-For a full list of these process Tags, refer to the Tag Table.
-For a walkthrough on how to effectively use MicroProfiler to optimize your experience, refer to the MicroProfiler Tutorial.
+The MicroProfiler is an optimization tool available in Roblox Studio and the Roblox client that provides detailed timing information for Task Scheduler tasks called tags.

-The orange bars indicate the processing time each frame is taking.
-They should generally be around the middle of the graph, but while the game is running you may see the bars spike or increase in value.
-This indicates that more time was taken to perform some Task Scheduler process, usually because of an increased workload.
-For instance, creating a lot of moving parts puts more work on the physics simulation, and therefore more time is used to process motion and part contacts.
+Bars should generally be around the middle of the graph, but you might see sudden spikes (rapid increases in value).
+Spikes indicate that more time was taken to perform some task, usually because of an increased workload.
+For instance, creating a lot of moving parts requires more work from the physics simulation, which then needs more time to process motion and part contacts.
 The following image shows an example of a spike:

-To pause the recording of frames, press CtrlP (P) or click Pause along the top bar.
-While paused, a timeline appears over the game view, and you can navigate through frames by clicking or dragging on the graph.
-Scrolling zooms on the timeline.
-Colorful labels describe different tasks being performed; labels that appear directly underneath another label indicate that a task is performed during another task.
+To pause the recording of frames, press CtrlP (P) or click Pause in the menu bar.
+While paused, a timeline appears, and you can navigate through frames by clicking or dragging on the graph.

 Threads

 Like many programs, Roblox uses multiple threads to perform several sequences of tasks at the same time.
-In the MicroProfiler timeline, you can see labels for these on the left.
-There are three types of threads:
+In the MicroProfiler detailed mode, you can see labels for each thread on the left.

-• Main: Processes input, Humanoids, animations/tweening, physics ownership, sound, waiting script resumes, updates Studio interfaces (/studio/explorer, Properties), and coordinates the other threads.
+• Main/Render: Perhaps unintuitively, runs on the CPU.
+Processes input, Humanoids, animations/tweening, physics ownership, sound, and waiting script resumes.
+Also updates Studio interfaces and coordinates the other threads.

 • Prepare: Information from the main thread is used to update rendering models.